Mar 21, 2008

 LULU: They keep him company because often he finds himself alone.

-LEO RANGELL: [singing] Da-da-da, in Monteray.
+LEO RANGELL: [singing] Da-da-da, in Monterey.
 It's true.
 One of the things about being 94 is that when you look at your telephone address book, half of them are not there anymore.
 You scratch out the name and that's not easy. [singing] Da-da-da, just Molly and me and baby makes three.
 Well happy in my blue heaven.

-JAD: Radiolab's, Lulu Miller.
+JAD: Radiolab's Lulu Miller.
 Thanks, Lulu.

 LULU: Yes.
 Thanks to Leo.